LOS ANGELES SEXUAL HARASSMENT LAWYER

 Sexual harassment comes in many different shapes and forms.
 It can be between a supervisor and a subordinate employee, it can be between coworkers, both male and female, or it can be a hostile, sexually-charged work environment that makes someone feel uncomfortable.
 It is important to remember that no matter what your gender, age, or marital status, or sexual orientation, you have a right to a workplace free from harassment.
 Some types of sexual harassment include:

 - Quid pro quo: Quid pro quo is a Latin term meaning “something for something.”
 This term is used to describe a type of sexual harassment where an employee is pressured to engage in sexual activity in exchange for promotion, retention of job, or some other type of employment benefit.
+An example of quid pro quo involves The Bachelorette contestant Chad Johnson who was offered two movie roles in exchange for having sex with a female producer.
+After the harassment continued for several months, Johnson decided to file a sexual harassment suit against the producer.

 - Unwanted Sexual Advances: When an employee is the subject of unwanted sexual advances, this qualifies as sexual harassment.
 Many employees think that because the other person is not saying anything demeaning or hurtful, they are not harassing them.
 But this is not true.
 Even if things are said in ways that are meant to be complimentary, it is still harassment when the sexual advances are unwanted.